-Simple WYSIWYG (What You See Is What You Get) web design programs make creating basic sites as easy as using a word processor.
+Simple WYSIWYG (what you see if what you get) web design programs make creating basic sites as easy as using a word processor.

 The next step up combines a WYSIWYG approach with more detailed low-level control of what you're doing, which is very useful when you're looking to create a more impressive site (although you may have to spend some time learning the basics).